#SIGGRAPHAsia | #SIGGRAPHAsia2022

 For more details on SIGGRAPH Asia’s General Submission Policies, please go to SIGGRAPH Asia’s Submission Information page.

-All Technical Communications submissions will be reviewed by a jury of academic and industry professionals in computer graphics, vision, image, video, visualization, HCI, CAD, and related research fields.
+All Technical Communications will be reviewed by a jury of academic and industry professionals in computer graphics, vision, image, video, visualization, HCI, CAD, and related research fields.
 The Technical Communications Chairs and Committee Members are responsible for conducting the jury process in order to set up a high-quality program, with exciting oral sessions.

 All contributors to SIGGRAPH Asia Annual Conferences are now required to use ACM's rights management system to grant rights to publish accepted content rather than through the online submission system.
 Essentially, submission tracking, jury review, and acceptance remain the same, but now the rights management is through ACM, the parent organization of SIGGRAPH Asia.